 There are a number of rental car agencies in Virgin Gorda.
-You’ll need a temporary BVI driver’s license, available through your car rental agency for US$10, and your valid home license.
-Keep in mind that we drive on the left side of the road in Virgin Gorda!
+You’ll need a temporary BVI driver’s license, available through the car rental agencies for US $10.
+A valid driver’s license is also needed.
+Cars are driven on the left side of the road in Virgin Gorda!
 Many steering wheels are also on the left (the “American” side).
 Seatbelts are required by law.
-CaribbeanDays will gladly reserve a car for guests of our villas – just ask!
+CaribbeanDays offers Island Car Rentals services for all of your transportation needs.

 You may want to take advantage of the calm waters surrounding Virgin Gorda by ferrying to Tortola for the day.
 Ferry service offered by Speedy’s (284-495-5240) and the North Sound Express (284-495-2138) is frequent, dependable, and affordable.
 Ferries depart from Spanish Town and Leverick Bay.
 Ferry schedules can be viewed at http://www.bvivacations.com/Ferry.html.